prashantacharya/learnathon/technical.md

 * Not easy for absolute beginner
 * Suitable for IOS developer to start with
-* One of the C family product though name doesnít matches
+* One of the C family product though name doesn‚Äôt matches
 * Mostly popular in IOS developed country i.e America, European country
 * Applications are developed for iPhone , iPod and different IOS devices

 **4. JAVA**

-Java is arguably the most popular programming language youíve ever heard.
+Java is arguably the most popular programming language you‚Äôve ever heard.
 It is a language created by mighty James Gosling from Sun MicroSystems in 1991.
-Thereís a great saying îwrite once run everywhereî capture one of the keys that make Java so valuable.
-Itís powerful JVM (Java Virtual Machine) which makes it cross-platform compatible.
+There‚Äôs a great saying ‚Äùwrite once run everywhere‚Äù capture one of the keys that make Java so valuable.
+It‚Äôs powerful JVM (Java Virtual Machine) which makes it cross-platform compatible.

 * Android Application can be made through it.